The Ultimate Guide to Upgrading Your Dana 44 Differential Cover

 FAQ

-Q2: What material is the SPELAB cover?
+Q: What material is the SPELAB Dana 44 cover made from?

-Q3: Will it fit my vehicle?
+Q: Will this cover fit my vehicle?

-Q4: How does the magnetic drain plug help?
+Q: How does the magnetic drain plug help?

-Q5: Does using aftermarket cover affect warranty?
+Q: Does an aftermarket cover affect my axle warranty?

 John Lee